Veronika Nikulshina: Biography

 Veronica Nikulshina was born in Moscow.
 She studied economics at Plekhanov Russian University of Economics.

 From 2018, she became a member of the artist group Pussy Riot and participated in a number of actions.
 After many arrests and citing harassment, she fled to Georgia in 2022.
 She is currently in Tbilisi, Georgia, despite being turned away once in 2022.

 Arrests and actions

 FIFA World Cup 2018

 During the 2018 FIFA World Cup Final, members identifying with Pussy Riot invaded the pitch wearing police uniforms to protest wrongful arrests.
 They were Verzilov, economics student Veronika Nikulshina, journalist Olga Kurachyova and Olga Pakhtusova.
 The action happened in front of millions of viewers, including Putin.
 They were jailed for 15 days for the stunt and banned from sporting events for three years.
 They were released after 15 days and then detained on new charges but were eventually released from these as well.

-2 Months later, in September of 2018, Pyotr Verzilov was with Nikulshina when he fell ill and was suspected of being poisoned.
+2 Months later, in September 2018, Pyotr Verzilov was with Nikulshina when he fell ill and was suspected of being poisoned.
 Verzilov, another of the members involved in the FIFA pitch, was transferred to a hospital in Berlin, in which doctors found high probability of poisoning.
 Nikulshina travelled with him to Berlin.